 Only a gear ratio of 5.2:1.
 Questionable build quality; reel might break down quickly.

-Design allows for either right or left-handed setup and operation.
+Design allows for either right- or left-handed setup and operation.
 Good reel for beginners to learn how to cast.
-You'll have success with mid to long-distance casts.
+You'll have success with mid- to long-distance casts.
 Smooth reeling performance.

-Location of drag adjustment knob may get in the way while fishing.
+Drag adjustment knob may get in the way while fishing.
 Longevity is questionable.